danitcodes/danitcodes/README.md

 <h3> 📚 Currently Reading </h3>

-- Broad Band: The Untold Story of the Womenn Who Made the Internet, by [Claire L. Evans](https://clairelevans.com/)
+- Broad Band: The Untold Story of the Women Who Made the Internet, by [Claire L. Evans](https://clairelevans.com/)
 - Mexican Gothic by [Silvia Moreno-Garcia](https://silviamoreno-garcia.com/)
 - Where the Dead Pause and the Japanese Say Goodbye by [Marie Matsuki Mockett](http://www.mariemockett.com/books/where-the-dead-pause-the-japanese-say-goodbye/)